If there’s one thing we love here at A Thousand Flowers, it’s dealing with FACTS. Hard, indisputable FACTS.

 - Ian Taylor was CEO of Vitol Group during all of the above events – the kickbacks to Saddam, the dodgy payment to Arkan and a decade of tax-avoidance, not to mention recent controversy over a £1 billion oil contract in Libya, where Vitol’s close links with Government ministers “raises questions”, according to Labour shadow minister Douglas Alexander.
 All the while, Taylor has been a major donor to the Tory party.

 Ian Taylor is not amused.
 National Collective have been accused of writing an article which was “grossly defamatory” and their website is temporarily offline as they seek legal advice, although we understand they will come out fighting next week.
 A bizarre blogpost by Better Together has summarily ignored every question posed to them and accused the nasty nats of engaging in a ‘dirty tricks’ campaign.
-Another pro-indy site, Wings Over Scotland, have also been served with a legal writ, as has, we understand, The Herald, which too printed some of the above FACTS following an SNP press release which called for Taylor to return all £500k.
+Another pro-indy site has also been served with a legal writ, as has, we understand, The Herald, which too printed some of the above FACTS following an SNP press release which called for Taylor to return all £500k.

 There’s not much more to add: you can draw your own conclusions about why Better Together are so desperate to cover up the dodgy links of their main donor.
 By which we mean completely transparent, above board and legitimate business dealings.
 Which is presumably why they’re so desperate to cover it all up.
 So many questions, so few answers.